CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 {{<link url="Multi-Chassis-Link-Aggregation-MLAG#peer-link-sizing" text="size the peerlink appropriately">}} to accommodate this traffic.
 {{%/notice%}}

-The PIM DR for the VLAN where the source resides is responsible for sending the PIM register towards the RP.
+The PIM DR for the VLAN where the source resides sends the PIM register towards the RP.
 The PIM DR is the PIM speaker with the highest IP address on the segment.
 After the PIM register process is complete and traffic is flowing along the Shortest Path Tree (SPT), either MLAG switch forwards traffic towards the receivers.

 Examples are provided below that show the flow of traffic between server02 and server03: